sachinkr91/api-rest-meetings/libs/javascript/docs/AuthenticationApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.AuthenticationApi();

-var grantTypeMeeting = new BlueJeansOnVideoRestApi.GrantTypeMeeting(); // GrantTypeMeeting | Contains information about the type of grant you are requesting.
+var grantTypeMeeting = new BlueJeansOnVideoRestApi.GrantRequestMeeting(); // GrantRequestMeeting | Contains information about the type of grant you are requesting.

 var callback = function(error, data, response) {